neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/threshold-guide.md

 ## Key Principle

-The threshold represents the minimum acceptable throughput given the client's full network stack — not a percentage of contracted speed applied uniformly across all clients.
+The threshold represents the minimum acceptable throughput given the client's full network stack, not a percentage of contracted speed applied uniformly across all clients.

 Two clients with the same ISP package will have different thresholds if their